Refinancing of Affordable Units

 - A copy of the mortgage approval or commitment letter signed by an authorized party of the lender with term, P&I and interest rate details for the new mortgage

 - A copy of new title commitment for the amount of new mortgage

 - A copy of the appraisal used to process the new mortgage

-- A copy of documents to show the original loan amount, P&I, and loan type
+- A copy of documents to show the original first mortgage amount, P&I, and loan type.